 Yamaha Stage Custom Birch ($650+)

 The Stage Custom Birch series is great for the beginner or the working professional.
-Available in multiple colors and finishes, the low fundamental and warm tone of Yamaha’s birch drums have been the top choice of drummers for over 30 years.
+Available in multiple colors and finishes, the low fundamental and warm tone of Yamaha’s birch drums has been the top choice of drummers for over 30 years.

 TAMA Starclassic Walnut/Birch ($1399+)